Eagle-Guo/SingtelTesting/README.md

   #### Q. How did you optimize the code for maintainability?
   A. Update the sing method to return the string and the modifiers to public

+## 2. Now, we have 2 special kinds of birds: the Duck and the Chicken...
+  #### Q. Can you implement them to make their own special sound?
+  A. Override the the sing method for chicken and Duck
+  #### Q. A chicken cannot fly
+  A. Use the @Deprecated to highlight this method is Deprecated.
+And return the exception when call this method.